 Senate House isn’t just an architectural gem, it’s a serious literary tourism gem for three reasons:

-- Mary Prince used to live in a house on this site
+Mary Prince used to live in a house on this site; and

 1. Senate House Library

-Treasures held by the library range from mediaeval manuscripts to books printed by William Caxton, the first printer of books to Shakespeare’s First Folio.
-It also holds a presentation copy of Das Kapital, Byron’s unfinished, unpublished draft for the end of Don Juan, a handwritten letter from Sir Arthur Conan Doyle, a manuscript by Sir Walter Scott, letters by poet, Phoebe Heskith and drafts of Terry Pratchett novels.
+Treasures held by the library range from mediaeval manuscripts, to Shakespeare’s First Folio to books printed by William Caxton, who became the first retailer of books in Britain after introducing the printing press to Britain in 1476.
+It also holds a presentation copy of Das Kapital, Byron’s unfinished, unpublished draft for the end of Don Juan, a handwritten letter from Sir Arthur Conan Doyle, a manuscript by Sir Walter Scott, letters by poet, Phoebe Heskith and early drafts of Terry Pratchett novels.

 The library holds regular exhibitions and events which are free-of-charge, open to the general public and often book-related.
 You don’t need a day membership pass to visit these exhibitions but you do need to register online.